MQTT Module Configuration

 Encryption Enabled

-Whether to send encrypted or unencrypted packets to MQTT.
-This parameter is only honored if you also set server (the default official mqtt.meshtastic.org server can handle encrypted packets).
+Whether to send encrypted or unencrypted packets to the MQTT server.
 Unencrypted packets may be useful for external systems that want to consume meshtastic packets.

 Note: All messages are sent to the MQTT broker unencrypted if this option is not enabled, even when your uplink channels have encryption keys set.